- Indoor and Outdoor

 Yes, there is an onsite restaurant and snacks are available.

-The Highlanders Museum has not told us if they are fully wheelchair friendly.
+No, The Highlanders Museum is not wheelchair friendly.

-The Highlanders Museum has not told us if they are fully pushchair friendly.
+No, The Highlanders Museum have stated they are not pushchair friendly.

 The Highlanders Museum has not told us if they are dog friendly.